 - 1 tsp mustard powder

-- 1 tsp cayenne pepper or paprika (use cayenne for more heat)
+- 1 tsp cayenne (or paprika for less heat)

 - 1 tsp cumin powder

 - To cook the quinoa, rinse under cold water and then place in a saucepan with 2 cups of water and garam masala.
 Add salt to taste.
 Bring the mixture to a boil, reduce heat to medium-low, and let the quinoa cook until it has absorbed most of the water.
 Place a tight-fitting lid on the saucepan and continue to cook on low heat for 15 minutes.
 Turn off heat and set aside.

 - To cook the beans, it is always better to soak them overnight but you can get away with no soaking if you have a pressure cooker.
 If you do, just follow your manufacturer’s instructions to get beans that are squishable but not falling apart.
 Otherwise, place the soaked beans in a large saucepan, cover with at least an inch of water, bring to a boil, lower the heat to medium-low and cook for about an hour until tender.

 - Heat 1 tsp of oil in a large saucepan.